PuddyClub/TinyDiscord-lib/PHP/README.md

 Use this function to revoke your token.
 The value returned is the HTTP Code

-revoke: The token code received from getToken
+revoke: The token code received from getUserToken

 ```php
 $revoke = tinyDS_OAuth2::revokeToken($_GET['revoke']);